near/docs/docs/2.develop/contracts/actions.md

     constructor() { super() }

     @call
-    // Public method - accepts a greeting, such as "howdy", and records it transfer({ to, amount }: { to: string, amount: BigInt }) {
+    transfer({ to, amount }: { to: string, amount: BigInt }) {
       let promise = near.promiseBatchCreate(to)
       near.promiseBatchActionTransfer(promise, amount)